lmtraders59/README.md/README.md

-# My Name is Louis Maiorino
+# My Name is Lou Maiorino

 ## Full Stack Developer
 Hi! 👋 I'm a Full-Stack engineer specializing in JavaScript, React.js, Node.js, and related technologies.
 I'm working with the MERN stack.
 I love coding and problem-solving, and I'm always up for a challenge.

 ## Link to the Back-end Repo